 His professional background has been in sports and education, initially as a gymnastics coach and then working as a teaching assistant, sports coach and class supervisor in schools.
 In recent years he has taken up photography and been fortunate enough to have some work published.

 He has always had a lifelong affinity with wildlife and the natural word which led him to volunteer with Wildlife Sense for the first time in 2015.
-He returned as field leader for Lixouri the following year and will be using all the experience gained from 2016 to once again take up the position on the Paliki peninsula for 2017.
-Whilst relishing all the challenges a standard season in turtle conservation can throw up he is particularly excited by the adrenaline of night time tagging!
+He returned as field leader for Lixouri the following year and will be using all the experience gained from 2016 and 2017 to once again take up the position on the Paliki peninsula for 2018.
+Whilst relishing all the challenges a standard season in turtle conservation can throw up he is particularly excited by the adrenaline of nighttime tagging!